 For best practice, direct the handle away from your body when cooking with the pan and transport using an oven mitt or towel to protect your hands.

-If you do happen to burn your hand or another part of your body remember to immediately place the injured body part under cool running water.
+If you do happen to burn your hand or another part of your body, remember to place the injured body part under cool running water immediately.

 Thanks so much for purchasing your CrepePro!
 We know it will be an amazing addition to your kitchen as well as to those kitchens of your children and grandchildren as you follow these recommended maintenance steps!